jwellone/PrefsEditor/README.md

 # PrefsEditor
+Basic functions related to PlayerPref in Unity are summarized.
-Can view and edit PlayerPrefs.
+- View and edit recorded data.
+- Output key constant file.

 This feature is one of the "j1Tech" developed by jwellone Inc for Unity.